 - Current Loading

 - Natural Environmental Background Loading

-- Removal of Septic Load
+- · Removal of Septic Load

-- Removal of Internal Load

 - Removal of Waterfowl Load

 - Reduction of Watershed Loads to Meet 12 μg/L Target

 The current loading scenario is discussed above in Section 3.0.
 Each scenario described below represents a change from the current loading scenario.
 The discussion of each scenario includes only the portions of the current loading scenario that were altered for the specific simulation.
 A comparison of the results of each of the alternative scenarios is presented in Tables 6-1 and 6-2.
-More detailed model output can be found in Tables C-8 to C-12 in Appendix C.
+More detailed model output can be found in Tables C-11 to C-14 in Appendix C.